-Healthy body image role models are hard to find, let alone meet.
+Healthy body image role models are tough to find, let alone meet.
 Especially in Diet Culture.

-Diet culture is a system of beliefs we’re taught.
-The beliefs aren’t factually true, yet they’re nearly universally endorsed in Western culture.
-So much so that we often don’t even realize the beliefs aren’t actually true.
+Diet Culture is a system of false beliefs that we’re taught.
+Despite their glaring untruths, they’re almost universally endorsed in Western culture — so much so that we often can’t distinguish fact from myth.

 Diet Culture is dangerous.
 It harms people of all sizes.

-Identifying Diet culture when we are immersed in it is difficult.
-It’s the lens we through which we see (and automatically judge) bodies, beauty, food, weight, and worth.
+Identifying Diet Culture when we’re immersed in it is difficult.
+Diet Culture is the lens through which we see (and automatically judge) bodies, beauty, food, weight, and worth.

-The belief system of Diet culture is based on the premise that weight and worth are connected.
-And that to be worthy, attractive, successful, likable, and “good”, you must be thin.
+Diet Culture is based on the belief that weight and worth are connected.
+It tricks you into believing that, to be worthy, attractive, successful, likable, and “good”, you must be thin.

 Thinness is idealized.
-It is the end all, be all.
-The pinnacle.
+It’s the end-all, be-all…the pinnacle.

-The beliefs of Diet culture are so embedded that we tend not to blink an eye when someone says she was “naughty” for eating dessert.
-Or that he was “bad” because he skipped the gym yesterday.
+The beliefs of Diet Culture are so embedded that we tend not to blink an eye when someone says she was “naughty” for eating dessert.
+Or he was “bad” because he skipped the gym yesterday.

-Dieting is put on a pedestal, and food is moralized.
-Worth as a human being is defined by body size and food choice in Diet culture.
+Dieting and working out are put on a pedestal, and food is moralized.
+Worth as a human being is defined by body size and food choice in Diet Culture.

-The truth is though whether you order fries or a fruit cup your worth is the same.
-Whether or not you exercised yesterday, today, or anyday doesn’t determine your value as a human.
+The truth is this: Whether you order fries or a fruit cup, your worth is the same.
+Whether or not you exercised yesterday, today, or any day doesn’t determine your value as a human.

-Fries and fruit have no moral value, even though Diet culture wants you to believe that fries are bad and fruit is good.
-And that you’re bad if you eat fries, and you’re good if you eat fruit.
+Fries and fruit have no moral value, even though Diet Culture wants you to believe that fries are bad and fruit is good.
+Even more tragically, it wants you to believe that you’re bad if you eat fries, and you’re good if you eat fruit.

 (Bad fries would more accurately mean they were made from rotten potatoes.
 What if the fruit were also rotten?
 Would it still be “good”?
-Nutritional merit is not the same as the moral judgments of good or bad.)
+Nutritional merit is not the same as moral judgment of good or bad.)

 Diet culture is so all-encompassing that we typically don’t even see it for what it is.
 Sort of like fish not knowing they’re wet.

-So imagine meeting others who’ve discovered Diet culture alternatives to being in their body.
-Is it possible to be freed from Diet culture messages?
-Are there people whose relationship with their body is either neutral or positive?
+Imagine meeting others who’ve discovered Diet Culture alternatives to being in their bodies.
+Is it possible to be freed from Diet Culture messages?
+Are there people whose relationships with their bodies are either neutral or positive?

 What is body image and why should you care?